 This development will establish a benchmark for the extent to which a holistic community approach can be taken to blend the natural environment with the built environment.
-Respecting the natural landscape was a key element of the design, as the project conserves more than twenty percent of the site as open space for trails, parks, storm ponds and environmental reserve.
+Respecting the natural landscape was a key element of the design, as the project conserves more than one-quarter twenty percent of the site as open space for trails, parks, storm ponds and environmental reserve.
 The remaining fully-serviced development area is divided between a mix of single-detached and comprehensive residential units and a commercial Market Place, which may also contain additional comprehensive residential.

-Residential development on the site has been shaped to the natural topography where possible, with some site grading planned.
+Residential development on the site has been strategically shaped into the natural topography through an efficient curvilinear road pattern that creates smallresidential enclaves and is supported by a large network of trails and pathways. where possible, with some site grading planned.
 The efficient curvilinear road pattern is also interconnected by a network of trails and pathways.
 Opportunity for comprehensive multi-unit residential has been advantageously located in close proximity to both the market place and wetland feature.